AliSoftware/alisoftware.github.io/_posts/2016-04-24-pattern-matching-3.md

 default: ()
 ```

 First of all, notice how the `switch` is done on an `Int` (`indexPath.row`) and then each `case` uses a `rawValue`.
-This is wrong for multiple reasons.
+This is not the best solution for multiple reasons.

 * the first being that nothing prevents you to use any other value, like a copy/pasting could make you write `case FooBar.baz.rawValue` and the compiler won't even complain.
 But you're dealing with `MenuItems`, so you should leverage the compiler to ensure you only deal with `MenuItems`, right?
 * the other problem is that this `switch` is not exhaustive by itself, this is why the `default` statement was necessary.
 I strongly recommand you to not use `default` when possible, and instead make your `switch` exhaustive, this way if you happen to add a new value to your `enum` you'll be forced to think about what to do with it instead of it being ignored or eaten up by the `default` without you realizing.

-So instead of switching on `indexPath` and `case ….rawValue`, you should rather build the enum from the `rawValue` first.
+So instead of switching on `indexPath` and `case ….rawValue`, I'd suggest here to rather build the enum from the `rawValue` first.
 This way you can then only switch over `cases` that use `MenuItem` enum cases, not anything else like `FooBar.baz` or whatnot.

 And to do that, because `MenuItem(rawValue:)` is a failable initializer and will in fact return a `MenuItem?`, you can leverage the syntactic sugar we discovered above!